AI Travel Photo Captions: Specific Beats Impressive

 The caption should lower the temperature of the photo.
 One concrete, personal detail is always better than trying to brag.

-Instead, focus on a small, slightly annoying detail: "Got stuck in a basement coffee shop in Shibuya for two hours because it started pouring.
+Instead, focus on a small, slightly annoying detail: "Got stuck in a basement coffee shop in Paris for two hours because it started pouring.
 Best green tea I've had though."
 This adds context, warmth, and depth, making the photo feel like a real memory.

 By sharing a small, relatable experience, you invite others to connect with you.
 It feels like a real story rather than a brag, making you look much more approachable.